 Raccoons may seem cute and cuddly, but they can be nasty, sneaky, and like to carry big guns around.
-But generally, their primary interest is in your trash and not in saving the galaxy, so they’re far more of a nuisance than they are beneficial.
+However, their primary interest is in your trash and not in saving the galaxy, so they’re far more of a nuisance than they are beneficial.

-Here’s all you need to know about raccoons, how to get rid of raccoons, and keep these masked bandits from treating your home like a free buffet.
+Here’s all you need to know about raccoons, getting rid of them, and keeping these masked bandits from treating your home like a free buffet.

 Getting to Know Raccoons

 Raccoons are one of the most intelligent species you’ll run into.
-They understand problem solving, have a decent memory, and are masters of getting into trouble.
+They understand problem solving, have a decent memory, and are masters of getting into trouble (and your trash cans).

 Some people keep them as pets, but even raised from birth, they can grow feral over the years.
 Their name is actually an Anglicanization of a Powhatan phrase meaning “animal that scratches with its hands”.